 The CDC does not recommend traveling internationally unless one is fully vaccinated.
 As a result, all members of the Northwestern community (students, faculty and staff) are expected to be fully vaccinated prior to commencing any university-affiliated international travel.

-Moreover, more and more countries will not admit travelers without proof of an approved COVID-19 vaccination and a booster.
+Moreover, some countries will not admit travelers without proof of an approved COVID-19 vaccination.
 It is up to the traveler to determine whether or not they can access their planned destination.
-Countries permitting travel by unvaccinated travelers will likely require pre- and post- negative COVID tests, quarantine upon arrival, mask-wearing, social distancing and periodic testing while abroad.
+Countries permitting travel by unvaccinated travelers may require pre- or post- negative COVID tests, quarantine upon arrival, mask-wearing, social distancing and periodic testing while abroad.
 Travelers unable to be vaccinated should re-consider traveling abroad.
-If travel is deemed absolutely necessary, such individuals should plan carefully in order to adhere to these requirements and expectations.
+If travel is deemed necessary, such individuals should plan carefully in order to adhere to these requirements and expectations.

 The CDC recommends wearing an KN95 / N95 mask during travel.
 Read more about Choosing a Mask on the CDC website.
 To obtain one from Northwestern, refer to the Access section on the Face Coverings and Face Masks page.

-- U.S. Department of State (DOS) Travel Advisories and COVID-19 Country Specific Information
+- U.S. Department of State (DOS) COVID-19 Country Specific Information

 - CDC Inbound and Outbound Testing Requirements